It’s a question for pastors and other church leaders.

 But, have you taken the time to teach those servants of Christ about their call to serve God and His Church?
 You should.
 You have a responsibility to lead who’s in the room.

 Let me explain a little about who’s in the room with me.
-I have a Senior Ministry Staff through which I attempt to lead the overwhelming majority of our church ministry.
+I have a Senior Ministry Staff through which the overwhelming majority of our church ministry is led.
 Our staff meetings take place twice a month, and over half of this group is bivocational.
 They each have specific responsibilities and position descriptions in this Spirit-led, ministry driven model.
 The pastoral directors in this room represent worship, children, youth, connections, and congregational care.

 These are the top three traits that I want to see in the people in the room with me.